Leukoplakia: More than just White Patches in the Mouth

 Aside from tobacco, other factors can increase the risk even more.
 These include:

 1. Alcohol: When combined with tobacco, alcohol raises the risk of leukoplakia, as well as cancer.
-If you do both habits, it's even more important to keep a close watch on your oral health.
+If you do both, it's even more important to keep a close watch on these lesions.

 Who's Most Prone to Leukoplakia?

-Leukoplakia shows up in about 1.5% to 4.1% of people.
-It tends to affect the middle-aged and older population, with cases most commonly appearing in their 40s, 50s, and 60s.
-Rarely does it occur before the age of 30, accounting for only about 5% of instances.
+Leukoplakia affects about 1.5% to 4.1% of people.
+It’s more common in middle-aged and older adults, mostly appearing in people in their 40s, 50s, and 60s.
+It’s rare before age 30, making up only about 5% of cases.

-In short, tobacco is the main trigger for oral leukoplakia.
-But there's more to it.
-Additional factors like alcohol consumption, viral and fungal infections, chronic irritation, and even vitamin deficiencies can contribute to an individual's susceptibility.
+Tobacco is the most well-known cause.
+But other factors — like alcohol use, viral and fungal infections, chronic irritation, and even vitamin deficiencies — can also play a role.

 Leukoplakia and Its Link to Oral Cancer:

 Leukoplakia is often a harmless, benign condition that poses no threat to health.
-However, as we have seen, lesions with dysplasia carry a high risk of malignant transformation.
+However, as we've seen, lesions with dysplasia carry a high risk of malignant transformation.

-About 1% to 30% of leukoplakia lesions are dysplastic, and 11% to 36% of them eventually progress to oral cancer.
+About 1% to 30% of leukoplakia lesions show dysplasia (precancerous changes), and 11% to 36% of those can eventually develop into oral cancer.

 Cancer growth over the years

-• Location: Where the white patches appear matters.
-Under the tongue holds a higher risk, while patches on the roof of your mouth or gums have a lower risk.
+• Location: The floor of the mouth (under your tongue) holds a higher risk, while patches on the roof of your mouth or gums have a lower risk.

-• Time and Risk Factors: The longer triggers persist and patches remain untreated, the greater the potential for cancer.
+• Time and Risk Factors: The longer your mouth is exposed to risk factors like smoking, the greater the potential for cancer.

 • Size and Shape: Larger and more irregular patches pose a higher risk of cancer development.

 • Nature of the Lesion: Only a microscopic examination can reveal the true precancerous nature of the disease.
-If cells appear abnormal (dysplasia), the precancerous potential is evident.
+If cells appear abnormal (dysplastic), the precancerous potential is there.

 • Age: Overall, oral cancer risk increases with age.